-- Exploration drilling will continue during 2025 at a reduced pace from that of 2024 while permitting, engineering and economic evaluation activities ramp-up in relation to obtaining the exploitation license. - The Company will continue drilling for the purposes of both expanding and defining resources on the IBW Project. - Concurrent with drilling additional exploration activities will be conducted such as geophysics, geological mapping, as well as exploring other innovative methods to aid in the Company's understanding of the project's mineral deposits in terms of their continuity. - The Company will engage in a Class 5 engineering study for the CLEVR ProcessTM.
-This will provide operating and capital cost estimates for the technology that will allow the Company to evaluate it's impacts on the IBW project. - The Company is currently engaging candidates to commence a Prefeasibility Study that will meet NI43-101 requirements for the purpose of carrying out mine design, financial appraisal, metallurgy, and mine-to-mill exploitation options and optimizations for the project at an international standard. - The Company continues to follow the procedures to obtain approval of the application for the exploitation (mining) licence for IBW.
+- Exploration drilling will continue during 2025 while permitting, engineering and economic evaluation activities ramp-up in relation to obtaining the exploitation license. - The Company is expected to continue drilling for the purposes of both expanding and defining resources on the IBW Project. - Concurrent with drilling additional exploration activities are expected to be conducted such as geophysics, geological mapping, as well as exploring other innovative methods to aid in the Company's understanding of the project's mineral deposits in terms of their continuity. - The Company expected to engage in a Class 5 engineering study for the CLEVR ProcessTM, which is expected to provide operating and capital cost estimates for the technology that will allow the Company to evaluate it's impacts on the IBW project. - The Company is currently engaging candidates to commence a Prefeasibility Study that will meet NI 43-101 requirements for the purpose of carrying out mine design, financial appraisal, metallurgy, and mine-to-mill exploitation options and optimizations for the project at an international standard. - The Company continues to follow the procedures to obtain approval of the application for the exploitation (mining) licence for IBW.
 On July 31 2024, the Company submitted the documentation required to obtain the Unified Environmental Authorisation (AAU) for the IBW project and meetings with the responsible officials are already taking place.
-The AAU documents will soon be in the public exhibition period.
+The AAU documents are expected to be in the public exhibition period in the near future.
 Final approval of the application is expected in 2025.